Sales Follow-Up Automation: AI vs Human Outreach

 Consistency

-- AI draft: same structure, same quality on call #1 and call #47
+- AI draft: same structure and quality on call #1 and call #47

-- Human-written: great when energy is high, thin when you're running on fumes
+- Human-written: strong when energy is high, thin when you're running on fumes

 - Winner: AI draft